 - Any social, environmental, and/or cultural challenges that might occur if you product or service disrupts an existing way of doing things, and how you will account those

 While there is no formal page limit, we strongly recommend keeping your plan under 20 pages.
 Extremely long business plans are unlikely to be accepted.
+You can see the review scorecard we use here.

 Please note that we are asking for a business plan, not a pitch deck.
 A pitch deck is for a specific investor at a specific moment in time.
 A plan is something that you and your team will check in with and update every year or so.